 Before Doug and I learned how to manage our money, it was the thing we fought about the most.

-Our credit card debt, student loans, and rental house were huge sources of stress that impacted our marriage almost daily.
+Our credit card debt, student loans, and rental house were a huge financial burden that impacted our marriage almost daily.

 Living paycheck to paycheck